What is the difference between keywords and topics?

 Efficient resource allocation

-Your team can focus on making pages genuinely helpful instead of creating keyword variations that dilute your efforts.
+Your team can focus on making pages genuinely helpful instead of creating keyword variations that dilute your efforts across topics and keywords.

 How to identify topics (not just keywords)